rknm-cell/rknm-cell/README.md

 Full-stack engineer.
 TypeScript / React / Next.js / AI.
-Building production systems: AI-powered apps, 3D browser experiences, and federal grant infrastructure.
-Always shipping.
+Building production systems.
 <!--
 **rknm-cell/rknm-cell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.